Error E-08 — zone fault

 Step 1

-Unplug the range before doing anything else — induction components store charge and can cause serious injury if contacted while live.
-Error E-08 signals a hardware fault in one of the induction heating zones, meaning the driver circuit responsible for that zone has likely failed.
-Confirm the diagnosis by selecting the affected zone and attempting to activate it: if the zone produces no heat and the error appears immediately, the fault is in the zone driver on the control board rather than a sensor or wiring issue.
+First things first: unplug the range.
+Induction components can store a charge, and you don’t want any surprises.
+The E-08 error indicates a hardware fault in one of the induction heating zones, meaning the driver circuit for that zone has likely failed.
+To confirm, select the affected zone and try to activate it: if you get no heat and the error pops up immediately, the fault lies with the zone driver on the control board, not a sensor or wiring issue.

 Step 2

-To reach the control board, remove the rear access panel by taking out the four ¼-inch hex screws along its perimeter.
-The control board assembly will be visible once the panel is off — this is the component that controls power delivery to each individual induction zone.
-Pro tip: take a photo of the board and surrounding wiring before you touch anything, so you have a reference if connectors are disturbed during inspection.
+Next, you need to access the control board.
+Remove the rear access panel by taking out the four ¼-inch hex screws around its perimeter.
+Once the panel is off, you’ll see the control board assembly.
+A pro tip: snap a photo of the board and its surrounding wiring before you touch anything.
+This will help you reconnect everything later if you disturb any connectors during your inspection.

 Step 3

-With the board exposed, visually inspect the zone driver components — specifically the IGBT transistors or zone relays responsible for the affected zone.
-A burnt smell, scorch mark, or visibly damaged component on the board confirms the zone driver has failed and the board needs replacement.
-This kind of thermal damage is caused by the driver being overloaded or short-circuiting, and it cannot be repaired by cleaning or reseating connections.
+With the board exposed, visually inspect the zone driver components — specifically the IGBT transistors or zone relays that control the affected zone.
+If you see any burn marks or smell something burnt, that’s a clear sign the zone driver has failed, and you’ll need to replace the board.
+This kind of thermal damage usually happens when the driver gets overloaded or short-circuits, and you can’t fix it by just cleaning or reseating connections.

 Step 4

-If there is no visible burn damage, you need to electrically confirm the board output has failed before replacing it.
-Using a clamp meter, monitor the current draw from the output wire to the affected zone while commanding it to heat — a zone that receives a heat command but draws zero current confirms the board is not delivering power as it should.
-Safety note: this test requires the range to be powered, so keep hands clear of all other board components and high-voltage areas while the clamp meter is in place.
+If there’s no visible burn damage, you’ll need to confirm electrically that the board output has failed before replacing it.
+Use a clamp meter to monitor the current draw from the output wire to the affected zone while commanding it to heat.
+If the zone receives a heat command but draws zero current, then the board isn’t delivering power as it should.
+Just a note: this test requires the range to be powered, so keep your hands away from all other board components and high-voltage areas while the clamp meter is in place.

 Step 5

-Replace the induction control board with part number DG92-01147C, which is the correct replacement for the Samsung NE63BB871112AA.
-Photograph all harness connector positions before unplugging anything, then disconnect each connector, remove the four Phillips screws securing the board, and install the new board by reversing the process.
-Seat each connector firmly until it clicks — a partially connected harness can cause the same error code to reappear or create new faults.
+Now it’s time to replace the induction control board with part number DG92-01147C, which is the proper replacement for the Samsung NE63BB871112AA.
+Before unplugging anything, take photos of all harness connector positions.
+Disconnect each connector, remove the four Phillips screws securing the board, and install the new board by reversing the process.
+Make sure each connector is seated firmly until you hear a click; a loosely connected harness can lead to the same error code resurfacing or create new faults.

 Step 6

-Restore power to the range and test every induction zone, not just the one that was faulting, to confirm the new board is functioning correctly across all outputs.
-Each zone should begin generating heat within 60 seconds of activation with no error codes displayed.
-If the error returns on the same or a different zone after replacement, check for a damaged induction coil or wiring harness fault leading to that zone, as a shorted coil can cause repeated board failures.
+Finally, restore power to the range and test every induction zone, not just the one that was faulting, to ensure the new board works correctly across all outputs.
+Each zone should start generating heat within 60 seconds of activation, and no error codes should be displayed.
+If the error comes back on the same or a different zone after you’ve replaced the board, check for a damaged induction coil or wiring harness fault leading to that zone.
+A shorted coil can cause repeated board failures.

 Where to Buy Replacement Parts